B.A. in Behavioral Science

 What can you do with a B.A. in Behavioral Science?

-A bachelor's degree in Behavioral Science enables the graduate to move forward in a career in a field such as social work, occupational therapy, criminal justice, or social analysis and planning.
+A bachelor’s degree in Behavioral Science enables graduates to move forward with options in many careers, such as counseling, social work, occupational therapy, criminal justice, or social analysis and planning.